Inns of Court

 The symbols and motto reflect Justice Marshall’s courageous work during the Civil Rights Movement, including his litigation of Brown v.
 Board of Education before the Supreme Court, and his place in history as the first Supreme Court Justice of color.
 The symbols of endurance and equality recall the injustices endured before equality under law was achieved.
 They also reflect the Inns of Court program’s goal of building resilience and community among the student body.

-The Sandra Day O'Connor Inn seal
+The Sandra Day O'Connor Inn of Court seal

 The Sandra Day O'Connor Inn